The World’s UnFair

 The campaign features brilliantly demented illustrations by Dylan Clancy, that Disney-fy themes of settler colonialism.
 In addition to illustration NRO took some Materpiece Theater style photos of legendary underground actor Jim Fletcher, a regular collaborator, posing as a whealthy art patron surrounded by his collection of native art.

-The posters pull from a range of influence I’ll get into below.
+The campaign pulls from a range of influence I’ll get into below.
 Many of them are shown with a layer of plastic covering the layout, dually acting as a refernce to moving and packing while it creates a veil of critical distance between the viewer and the message.

 Below are just a few of the many aesthetics I explored early on.
 They range from ultra corporate bank inspired ads (a nod to the Bank of America building that towers over the project site), to a range of alternative realitites that may or may not be desireable.
 In the end I realized that a.)
 I was making ads so they should feel like a campaign b.) the more blunt and deadpan the delivery the more they read as satire.